Gessy90/Project-1/readme.md

 The whole game ends thanks to the function theEnd() and the connected 'RESET' button so both classes are removed from the grid.

 ### Challenges
 The most challenging thing was that the player and computer are landing at the same time on the same square.
-I have resolved the problem by using css (transition: background 1s;) but this it's not the best way of resolving the issue.
+I have resolved the problem by using css (transition: background 1s;) but this is not the best way of resolving the issue.

 I would've liked to make it clearer to the user that the tunnel begins on square 5 and ends on square 10.